Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient

 Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house and to each occupant.

-The layout consists of a freestanding and pair of joined family houses.
-All houses are 2 storeys high, however they provide a range of voids, double height and intermediate spaces.
-These draw on the tree’s verticality, bringing a treehouse quality and landscape scale to each interior.
+The layout consists of a freestanding and pair of joined, 2 storey family houses.
+Tall windows capture the tree’s magnificent spread and a range of voids, double height and intermediate spaces draw on its verticality to bring a landscape scale and treehouse quality to the interiors.

 Wooden facades assimilate with surrounding rear garden fences and outhouses.
-They shroud the tree – like sheaves of tall grass – and form a protective ring punctuated by views into the heart of the site.
+They shroud the tree – like sheaves of tall grass – to form a protective ring punctuated by views into the heart of the site.
 The building’s chiselled shape softens the rigid site geometry, minimising the visual profile while providing facets to scoop daylight and views towards the tree.

-A communal garden encompasses the base of the tree and is connected with a private garden for each house.
+A communal garden surrounds the tree and is connected to a private garden for each house.
 Boundaries between neighbours are designed as ‘landscaped fences’ – thick acoustic and visual buffers between houses that obviate the hard lines of traditional fences and walls.
 This enables the various different gardens to satisfy individual privacy needs while remaining an integrated whole.

 Undercurrent Architects : Didier Ryan, Tao Gatto, Yoko Chang